Natalie Casey: Theatre

 In summer 2007, Casey played Serena Katz in a hit run of the musical Fame at the Shaftesbury Theatre in London.
 In February 2008, she began playing the role Julia in the pre-West End UK tour of The Wedding Singer.
 Her other stage credits include The Vagina Monologues (Palace Theatre, Manchester), Hobson's Choice (Watermill Theatre opposite her sister Anna-Jane Casey), Flint Street Nativity (Liverpool Playhouse), Well at the Trafalgar Studios and the Apollo Theatre, opposite Sarah Miles and Ado Annie in Oklahoma! at the Chichester Festival Theatre.
 She took over from Denise van Outen in Legally Blonde at The Savoy Theatre as Paulette from 26 April 2011.
 In March 2012, she played Angela in the revival of Mike Leigh's Abigail's Party at the Menier Chocolate Factory, later transferring to Wyndham's Theatre, London.

 On 29 June 2012, it was confirmed that Casey would play the role of Judy Bernly in the first UK tour production of the Broadway musical 9 to 5.
 The tour began at the Manchester Opera House on 12 October 2012.
 She appeared in the UK tour production of 9 to 5.
 She appeared in Sex and the Three Day Week from 2014 to 2015, Moving Stories in 2016 and 2017, Things I Know to Be True in 2016 and Stepping Out in 2017.

+She will play Juliet in a reimagined version of Romeo and Juliet at the New Vic Theatre in Newcastle-under-Lyme during September and October 2026.